-where F is a finite group, and $\Gamma' \leq \operatorname{Isom}(\tilde{X})$ is a subgroup of the isometry group of $\tilde{X}$ with $\tilde{X}/\Gamma'$ compact.
+where F is a finite group, and $\Gamma' \leq Isom(\tilde{X})$ is a subgroup of the isometry group of $\tilde{X}$ with $\tilde{X}/\Gamma'$ compact.

 Here our argument relies on showing that any quasi-isometry of the corresponding P-manifold is in fact a bounded distance from an isometry.
 The key idea is that (by Theorem 1.1) any quasi-isometry is bounded distance from a quasi-isometry which preserves the chambers.
-For compact hyperbolic manifolds with totally geodesic boundary, a 'folklore theorem' states that quasi-isometries of the universal cover are a bounded distance from isometries (note that the corresponding statement for closed hyperbolic manifolds is false); see Footnote on p.
-648 in [12].
-Assuming this result (whose proof we sketch out in Section 3.2), we then show that the bounded distance isometries can glue together to give a global isometry which is still at a bounded distance from the original quasi-isometry.
+It is known that for compact hyperbolic manifolds with totally geodesic boundary, quasi-isometries of the universal cover are a bounded distance from isometries (note that the corresponding statement for closed hyperbolic manifolds is false).
+We then show that the bounded distance isometries can glue together to give a global isometry which is still at a bounded distance from the original quasi-isometry.
 From such a statement, standard methods yield a quasi-isometry classification.